- Academic Programs & Policies

 Senior Check/Degree Audit

-Students are expected to develop a clear understanding of degree requirements and to plan their course of study with a College advisor.
-Students requiring clarification of outstanding degree requirements should visit with a College advisor promptly in the Academic and Career Advising Center, 107 Oldfather Hall.
+Students are expected to develop a clear understanding of degree requirements and to plan their course of study with their assigned advisor.
+Students requiring clarification of outstanding degree requirements or confirmation of their eligibility to apply for graduation should visit with a College advisor promptly in the Academic and Career Advising Center, 107 Oldfather Hall.

 Students who believe their Degree Audit has errors or omissions should visit with a College advisor promptly in the Academic and Career Advising Center, 107 Oldfather Hall.
-It is important that you resolve these matters as soon as practicable to avoid a delay in graduation.
+It is important to resolve these matters as soon as possible to avoid a delay in graduation.

 Each student with MyRED access must submit an online Application for Graduation via MyRED for each degree to be received by: